 So there's a catch?
 Usually the dealer-offered 0% interest is reserved for what they call "tier 1" borrowers— those with near perfect credit only.
 The cash rebates are available to everyone.
 The same usually applies to low payment leases… or they require large cash down payments and excellent credit.

-*Annual Percentage Rate (APR) reflects a .50% rate reduction for automatic payments, direct deposit and other qualifiers.
+*Annual Percentage Rate (APR) reflects a .50% rate reduction for automatic payments and direct deposit of your entire paycheck.
 Rates are determined by amount financed, credit history, and term of loan.
 Some restrictions apply.
 Rates subject to change.
 Calculations are rounded to the nearest dollar.
 Example assumes $2,000 manufacturer rebate applied to $20,000 purchase price.

 Safety Recalls Look-up by VIN

 Owners may not always know their recalled vehicle still needs to be repaired.
 NHTSA's new search tool lets you enter a Vehicle Identification Number (VIN) to quickly learn if a specific vehicle has not been repaired as part of a safety recall in the last 15 years.

 .25% Magnify SmartWay® Vehicle Loan Discount